Update: Samsung has confirmed that the phone will launch in South Korea on July 7, under the name Galaxy Note Fan Edition.

 - What is it?
 Samsung's refurbished Galaxy Note 7, a discontinued phablet from 2016

 - What will it cost?
-Less than the Galaxy Note 7 - around $620, £480 or AU$840
+Less than the Galaxy Note 7 - around $610/£470/AU$795

-Samsung Galaxy Note FE release date
+Samsung Galaxy Note Fan Edition release date

-Samsung Galaxy Note FE design and display
+Samsung Galaxy Note Fan Edition design and display

 That means the refurbished Note 7 will likely come with a 5.7-inch QHD dual-edge display with a resolution of 1440 x 2560 pixels.
 That equals 518 pixels-per-inch.

-Samsung Galaxy Note FE specs
+Samsung Galaxy Note Fan Edition specs

-Leaked info suggests the Samsung Galaxy Note FE will have the same specs as the Note 7, so that's an Exynos 8890 chipset and 4GB of RAM.
-We’d also expect it to come with 64GB of storage and 256GB of microSD support too.
+Samsung hasn't yet confirmed the full specs of the Note Fan Edition, but we're expecting them to be largely identical to the Note 7's, and indeed leaked info suggests exactly that, so that's an Exynos 8890 chipset and 4GB of RAM.
+We’d also expect it to come with 64GB of storage and 256GB of microSD support.

 It’s expected to launch with the latest Android 7 software on board, and it may see the upgrade to Android O when that launches later this year.
-It's also expected to feature a 12MP rear camera and 5MP selfie shooter.
+It's also likely to feature a 12MP rear camera and 5MP selfie shooter.

-Samsung Galaxy Note FE price
+Samsung Galaxy Note Fan Edition price